Wydarzenia 24: 2021-present

 On 7 May 2021 Telewizja Polsat, the owner of Superstacja since 2018, asked National Broadcasting Council about changes in the license to be allowed.
 These changes covered the channel name and its coverage, from the sensational programmes to the news-based ones.
 A month later (June 8) modifications were allowed to be taken into force - however, with respect to the former programme style.
 With that in mind, 10 days later Superstacja finished broadcasting their premieres, being replaced with earlier recorded programmes from the main channel - Polsat.

 On 12 August 2021 a new logo was introduced.
 Also, Telewizja Polsat said that all programmes would be aired from one of state-of-the-art studios in Warsaw.

-The First logo previous channel's as Wydarzenia 24 from 2021 to 2022.

 On 1 September 2021 the news and entertainment formatted Superstacja was renamed to Wydarzenia 24, a headline-based, rolling news channel, using Superstacja's talents and facilities to complement the coverage from Polsat.
 The channel has been relaunched at 6 am local time under the new name with news programme covered by Ewa Gajewska (since 2024, she works on Telewizja Polska).